Openbank-Java-Bootcamp/beatriz-perez-Midterm-Project-Banking-System/README.md

 #### Only ADMIN role users can access:
 - endpoint to get a list of all existing roles: GET http://localhost:8080/api/roles
 - endpoint to create a new role: POST http://localhost:8080/api/roles
-- endpoint to assign a role to a user manually: POST http://localhost:8080/api/roles/assign
+- endpoint to assign a role to a user manually: PATCH http://localhost:8080/api/roles/assign

 - endpoint to get a list of all active users: GET http://localhost:8080/api/users
 - endpoint to get the details of any user by ID: GET http://localhost:8080/api/users/{id}